Barbados passport

 A Barbados passport is a travel document issued to citizens of Barbados, in accordance with Citizenship Act (CAP.
 186) from 1978, the Immigration Act (CAP.
 190) from 1997, and the Barbados Constitution, for the purpose of facilitating international travel.
 It allows the bearer to travel to foreign countries in accordance with visa requirements, and facilitates the process of securing assistance from Barbados consular officials abroad, if necessary.

 A Barbados passport is a document for valid proof of citizenship.
 The passport is also a Caricom passport, as Barbados is a member of the Caribbean Community.
 There are three types of passport booklets: regular, service, or diplomatic passports.
 Despite the placement of the Caribbean Community (CARICOM) logo at the top of the document's cover-page, Barbados passports are issued by the Immigration Department under the auspices of the Office of the Prime Minister, and at the Diplomatic Missions and Honorary Consulates of Barbados abroad.

+As of 2026 only 44 nations globally require Barbadian passport holders to file for an entry visa.